After clean up and restoration

-John Christeson and his son Eric John Christeson, and Diane Cooke did all this hard work.
+John Christeson and his son Eric.
+John Christeson and Diane Cooke did a lot of this hard work along with other volunteers.

 Cemetery Has A Historic Texas Cemetery Designation

 The cemetery is maintained by the “Cemetery Restoration Volunteers” (CRV) as one of the abandoned cemeteries maintained on a rotation basis of 19 cemeteries in Williamson County.
 The volunteers are under the direction of WCHC’s Cemetery Committee Chair, Wayne Ware.
-In 2019, there are 9 volunteers, using their own equipment.
+In 2019, there were 9 volunteers using their own equipment.
 Donations received by WCHC help to defray the costs of restoring tombstones.

 Historical Narative by Diane Parmele Cooke.

 A Historical Background of the David Sackville Cooke Cemetery -